ericonetto/apify/README.md

 - You must provide a copy of this license with any distribution of this software.
 - Any modifications must retain the original developer's name: ERICO NETTO.
-- Derived works must also be open-source under the same license.
+- Derived works must also be open-source under the same license and a copy of the original license

 For more details, please refer to the [full text of the GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.txt).